 The micro plastics activity looks at how plastic pollution breaks down over time in the water and how micro plastics form.
 Tasks for the children include identifying micro plastics, examining filtered samples with microscopes, gathering samples and determining how many micro plastics are in any given area.
 Activities related to the importance and diversity of plankton include identifying and discussing the form and function of plankton, collecting water samples and looking at live samples.

-The newly relaunched Camp at Sea still continues to feature Celebrity Cruises favourites such as a Scratch DJ tournament to learn how to mix music, and iTake where children and teenagers on-board shoot their own movies using a Go Pro camera and screen a film to their family and friends on-board.
+The newly relaunched Camp at Sea still continues to feature Celebrity Cruises favourites.
+Young guests can learn how to mix music and take part in the Scratch DJ tournament.
+Budding film directors can record their own movies using a Go Pro camera and screen the film to their family and friends with the iTake programme.
 No two cruises offer the same series of Camp at Sea programming, and the on-board youth teams can deliver fun learning across a diverse range of topics to suit the interests of each child on-board.

 For more information or to book, call 0800 441 4054, visit www.celebritycruises.co.uk or talk to your travel agent.

 Learn more at frostscience.org.
 Follow Frost Science on Facebook, Instagram and Twitter @frostscience.

 Related Topics: Celebrity Edge Raises The Bar in Entertainment